-If you wish to teach Spanish for proficiency in grades K-12, you’ll appreciate this degree program.
+The Spanish Education degree prepares students to be K-12 Classroom Spanish Teachers.
 With on-campus courses focusing on acquiring linguistic and cultural skills and a required Study Abroad program, you will engage in personal interaction and discover the Argentine or Spanish civilization first-hand.
 You will also have the opportunity to develop a dynamic Christian worldview as you encounter differing cultural values and beliefs.
 This experience, along with a strong core of professional education courses and the experience of student teaching will become the basis for an excellent teaching career in Spanish.

 Students will be equipped to interact in authentic situations in the Spanish language and to live intentionally as global citizens, with a focus on proficiency, specifically developing listening, speaking, reading, and writing skills as well as cultural awareness.
 Furthermore, through the Study Abroad experience, students will be enrolled in advanced Spanish and civilization courses in one of Grace College’s member institutions in Argentina or Spain and have opportunity to apply their faith in the context of one of these cultures.
 Included in the degree program are 40 hours of professional education courses, including the student teaching experience.

 Students are put in the presence of authentic, unsimplified Spanish and are trained to use it in the dynamic context of communication.
 The emphasis is placed on oral proficiency, the development of skills, self-expression and cultural insight.

 Continuation of language study advancing students toward comprehension, speaking, reading, and writing while gaining a deeper appreciation for the Spanish-speaking culture, language, and people.